The Medical Coding: Hospital-Based program is designed to prepare individuals for diagnostic and procedural

 Many of the certificate program courses are part of the AAS degree program in Health Information Technology.
 Starting with a certificate program could give you a feel for the profession while earning credits that transfer to the degree program.

-View AHIMA's Career Map, which provides an interactive display of various HIM job titles, roles, and career pathways.
+The AHIMA's Career Map also provides an interactive display of various HIM job titles, roles, and career pathways.